-Student Educational Learning Plan EPAS 2015 The Student Educational Learning Plan is developed jointly by the student and the field supervisor.
+Student Educational Learning Plan EPAS 2022

+The Student Educational Learning Plan is developed jointly by the student and the Practicum supervisor.
 It is like a job description detailing the responsibilities and tasks designed for the intern.
 The intent of the plan is to articulate how the student will achieve learning outcomes at the agency practice site.
-The assignments, tasks and activities should be developed by addressing both the student's interests and field site needs.
+The assignments, tasks and activities should bedeveloped by addressing both the student's interests and Practicum site needs.
 A single activity may cover more than one practice behavior.
-As the student progresses through assigned tasks, his/her work is assessed by the field supervisor in the evaluations.
-Field Supervisor Completes Name of Student Required Field Supervisor Completes Field Placement and Seminar SCWK 410 Select Field Placement and Required Seminar Field Supervisor Completes Semester Enter Year in Semester Comment Block
+As the student progresses through assigned tasks, his/her work is assessed by the Practicum supervisor in the evaluations.

+Practicum Supervisor Completes Name of Student

+Required

+Practicum Supervisor Completes Practicum Placement and Seminar

+1. Select Practicum Placement and Seminar 410 Required

+Practicum Supervisor Completes Semester

+Enter Year in Semester Comment Block V

+1. Select Semester Required

-Competency 3: ADVANCE HUMAN RIGHTS and SOCIAL, ECONOMIC, and ENVIRONMENTAL JUSTICE Method/Activity to evaluate student's performance Required Field Supervisor Completes Competency 4: ENGAGE IN PRACTICE-INFORMED RESEARCH AND RESEARCH- INFORMED PRACTICE Method/Activity to evaluate student's performance Required ▼ Field Supervisor Completes Competency 5: ENGAGE in POLICY PRACTICE Method/Activity to evaluate student's performance Required Field Supervisor Completes Competency 6: ENGAGE with INDIVIDUALS, FAMILIES, GROUPS, ORGANIZATIONS, and COMMUNITIES Method/Activity to evaluate student's performance Required
+Competency 3: ENGAGE ANTI-RACISM, DIVERSITY, EQUITY, AND INCLUSION (ADEI) IN PRACTICE Method/Activity to evaluate student's performance Required ▼ ▼ Practicum Supervisor Completes Competency 4: ENGAGE IN PRACTICE-INFORMED RESEARCH AND RESEARCH- INFORMED PRACTICE Method/Activity to evaluate student's performance Required ▼ Practicum Supervisor Completes Competency 5: ENGAGE in POLICY PRACTICE Method/Activity to evaluate student's performance Required 4 Practicum Supervisor Completes Competency 6: ENGAGE with INDIVIDUALS, FAMILIES, GROUPS, ORGANIZATIONS, and COMMUNITIES Method/Activity to evaluate student's performance Required